 The files available offline on Windows are available with Client Side Caching (CSC) cache and database.
 The cache helps Windows to have synchronization of files with the external server.
 In case if this database is corrupted, it has an in-built capability to restart itself.
 However, if there is a crucial corruption of components, you may face its consequences while deleting some files.

 The error code research gives us the hint that offline files cache is corrupted and we should repair or clear it to solve this problem.
-In you’re too a victim of this issue, here is how you can fix it:
+If you too are a victim of this issue, here is how you can fix it:

 An unexpected error is keeping you from deleting the file